 Beauty On Amazon Part One: What’s Amazon Done On Beauty?

 To Amazon or not to Amazon?
 In the nearly three years since Beauty Independent launched, beauty brand founders’ responses to the Amazon question have largely moved from “maybe” to “yes.”
-However, the yeses are almost always qualified with a “but…” Many brands feel bewildered by the e-commerce giant and are spinning their wheels on its platform as sales stagnate.
+However, the yeses are almost always qualified with a “but…” Many brands feel bewildered by the e-commerce giant and are spinning their wheels on its platform as their sales stagnate.
 Exacerbating their bewilderment is Amazon’s approach to working with brands.
-Its hands-off-the-wheel strategy means brands that can’t afford to hire an agency or an experienced full-time staff member to help them succeed on Amazon flounder or choose to stay off of it altogether.
-As Rina Yashayeva, VP of marketplace strategy at digital media agency Stella Rising, says, “It has never been easier to launch a brand on Amazon, you and I can do it right now, but it has never been harder to succeed.”
+Its hands-off-the-wheel strategy means brands that can’t afford to hire an agency or an experienced full-time staff member to help them succeed on Amazon flounder or choose to stay off of the site altogether.
+Rina Yashayeva, VP of marketplace strategy at digital media agency Stella Rising, sums it up neatly, saying, “It has never been easier to launch a brand on Amazon, you and I can do it right now, but it has never been harder to succeed.”

-Though Amazon’s internal machinations are kept under wraps, lay observers can see the company has designs on the beauty industry.
+Though Amazon’s internal machinations are kept tightly under wraps, lay observers can see the company has designs on the beauty industry.
 In less than a decade, Amazon has rolled out several initiatives such as in-house skincare brands and gated storefronts to place Amazon as a dominant player in the beauty retail space.

 To illuminate the dark corners of how beauty is sold on Amazon, Beauty Independent has embarked on a multipart series by speaking to brand founders, industry experts and Amazon strategists to explore the current state of beauty on Amazon.
 We’ve been pressing them about the steps Amazon has taken to capture beauty market share and the reasons behind those steps, successful and unsuccessful tactics brands have pursued to fuel business on Amazon, the challenges that Amazon faces in the competitive beauty segment, and what the future might hold for beauty on the increasingly important channel.